peekxc/blog/content/posts/data_structures1.md

 Suppose you have a [0-arity](https://en.wikipedia.org/wiki/Arity) function $f$ generating data dynamically---perhaps a [closure](https://en.wikipedia.org/wiki/Closure_(computer_programming))---whose output type $T$ you know.
 Suppose further you know that you know $f$ is _valid_ if and only if $f()$ is positive; otherwise $f() = 0$ signals that $f$ is no longer generating data.
 This is actually a simple though sub-optimal way to implement the [iterator pattern](https://en.wikipedia.org/wiki/Iterator_pattern).

-How can one efficiently store data streaming in through $f$?
+How can one efficiently store the data streaming in through $f$?

-Because you know the type $T$, dynamic arrays are a good choice.
+Dynamic arrays are a good choice here because 1. you don't know how many items there will be ahead of time and 2. you know the type $T$ and thus you know each elements size.
 The prototypical [STL](https://en.wikipedia.org/wiki/Standard_Template_Library)-container for representing dynamic arrays is the `std::vector` class.
 Suppose $T = \text{int}$ for simplicity.
+The following might represent this data-storage process:

 ```cpp
 int x = 0;